Python 3 library for downloading YouTube Videos.

 Have ideas for how pytube can be improved?
 Feel free to open an issue or a pull request!

-pytube is a very serious, lightweight, dependency-free Python library (and command-line utility) for downloading YouTube Videos.
+pytube is a genuine, lightweight, dependency-free Python library (and command-line utility) for downloading YouTube videos.

-Detailed documentation about how to use the library can be found on our readthedocs page.
-This is recommended for most use cases.
-If you just want to quickly download a single video, the quickstart guide below might be what you're looking for.
+Detailed documentation about the usage of the library can be found at pytube.io.
+This is recommended for most cases.
+If you want to hastily download a single video, the quick start guide below might be what you're looking for.

 on progress or

-Finally pytube also includes a command-line utility, allowing you to quickly download videos right from terminal.
+Furthermore, pytube includes a command-line utility, allowing you to download videos right from the terminal.

 - Support for both progressive & DASH streams